Ōtautahi Christchurch Is The Ultimate Mountain Bikers Playground

 Crocodile Cross Country (XC) MTB Park Trail

 Crocodile has a fun little trail system in Halswell Quarry, perfect to advance your skill set.
-Beginners will find eight comfortable green trails to explore and intermediate to advanced riders have 17 trails to play with.
+Beginners will find nine comfortable green trails to explore and intermediate to advanced riders have 19 trails to play with.
 There are even a few black diamond runs for more expert riders.
 The system is spread over the hill side, so you’ll be running on pedal power for short uphill climbs on some tracks.

 Difficulty: Easy to Advanced